Fruit Picking Jobs in Canada: All You Need to Know!

 Contact Local Fruit Farms Canada

-Another common way to find fruit picking work is to contact local farms directly and inquire about opportunities.
-Many farms will list job postings on their websites, or you can give them a call to ask about seasonal positions.
+Another common way to find fruit picking work is to contact local farms directly and inquire about job opportunities.
+Many fruit farms will list job postings on their websites, or you can give them a call to ask about seasonal positions.

 You can also check with your local farm gate market or fruit & veg stand, as they may have information on farm jobs in your area.